 You need to be prepared mentally and physically.
 I have discussed both of these as well as gear and training in the article, What is a Well-rounded EDC?.
 Remember, we need to have the mindset to do what we need to do, the physical capability to carry it out, the skills to efficiently do it, and the equipment to support the task.
 One of the biggest things you can do is to fight the urge to do nothing!

 One last point of consideration is the fact you could be mistaken as a bad guy.
 Keep this in mind and react properly with law enforcement.
-When appropriate, discard any weapons or anything else that may be taken as a weapon.
+When appropriate, holster your weapon and discard any improvised weapons or anything else that may be taken as a weapon.
 Remove the perception or reality you could be a threat to first responders.
 Keep your hands clearly visible and avoid making any furtive movements which could elicit a response from responders.
 They are going to be amped up when responding and you need to do as much as possible to assist them with everything they are having to mentally process.

 Remember, we are no good to anyone if we are incapacitated.
 Make a fully functional EDC part of your everyday life.
 This includes self-defense and medical considerations in the form of gear and qualified training.